ThinkUpLLC/ThinkUp/docs/source/contribute/developers/devfromsource.rst

 Once you have rebased your work on top of the latest state of the upstream master, you may have several commits related to the issue you were working on.
-Once everything is done, squash them into a single commit with a descriptive message, like “Issue #100: Retweet bugfix.”
+Once everything is done, squash them into a single commit with a descriptive message, like "Issue #100: Retweet bugfix."

 To squash four commits into one, do the following: